“A ‘Good’ Teacher is a ‘Self-Abuser’ Teacher!”

 Go easy on yourself and flip your perspective around!
 Of course, you can always evaluate yourself for improvement, but don’t let the negative self-talk dip into self-criticism.

-Today is Teacher Appreciation Day.
+This week is Teacher Appreciation Week.
 I challenge you to let the appreciation start within yourself!
 Make a conscious effort to celebrate your 80% of daily success.
 Then, celebrate… and have a Cold One.
 Diet Coke, of course! 😉

 Get Our Free Guide & Information on...
 How to Organize & Motivate Students for Success